 therefore finds it possible to excuse apparent immorality on the basis

 of some alleged collective agreement, principle, or Greater Good.
-This, however, assumes that the bureaucratic authority is pure, and
+This,

-pointed out, "conflicting authority paralyses action" and "the
+out, “conflicting authority paralyses action” and “the

-rebellious action of others severely undermines authority."
-To
+rebellious action of others severely undermines authority.”
+To an

-back in command, and conflicting authority opens the possibility of this
+in command, and conflicting authority opens the possibility of this

 choice.